ojipadeson/NLP-SST-AdvanceBert/README.md

 ---

-Use BERT, RoBERTa, XLNet and ALBERT models to classify the SST-2 data set based on pytorch.
+Since Word2Vec, GloVe, etc word embedding can only get <80% accuracy on the pj dataset, this repo use BERT, RoBERTa, XLNet and ALBERT models to classify the SST-2 data set based on pytorch.
+(You can find Word2Vec, GloVe implementation on my other repos)

 Codes are runned on Nvidia Tesla K80(2496x2 cuda core, 12x2GB RAM)